vibeRunner/scrapyard/README.md

 -----
 ## fileOperations
 ### DataManagingScript
 "Database" tests.
 Write prompts to console to modify data.py.
-Yes, I know it's dumb to use .py file to store data.
+Yes, I know it's dumb to use .py files to store data.
 But it works.
 And I'm too lazy to modify this.

 -----
 ## math